mongodb/docs/source/includes/fact-mongodrdl-example.rst

        "detail": { "a": 2, "b": 3 }
    }

-You can use :program:`mongodrdl` to generate a schema based on this collection by running the following command:
+You can use :binary:`~bin.mongodrdl` to generate a schema based on this collection by running the following command:

 .. code-block:: sh